aarcher19/dataforge/README.md

 Iterator it = dfarray_iterator_create(array);
 void *found = df_find(&it, greater_than_10);

-// Best practice to check for null before casting to propper type if (found != NULL) {
+if (found != NULL) {
   printf("Found element: %d", *(int *)found);
 } else {